kshvmdn/Plan/README.md

 - Outlet malls + attractions along the path
 - Function to split costs

-_As of DEC 29, Google has added all of the aforementioned features to Maps, making this app **completely** useless._ lol gg
+As of Dec.
+29, Google has added all of the aforementioned features to Maps, making this app **completely** useless. lol gg

 ### Technologies
 - Node + Express